banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

     except Exception as e:
         return jsonify({'error': str(e)}), 500
 ```
 So, what is stopping us from reading the flag directly?
-Lets review the various methods that we can call.
+Let's review the various methods that we can call.
 ```python
 class SkibidiSandBox:
     def __init__(self, base_path, tar_bytes=None, max_workers=4):